solarapptech/stop-the-game/README.md

 - The server schedules a short grace period (currently **5 seconds**).
 If the app does not return to the foreground within that window, the player is marked as **disconnected** and all other players immediately see the disconnected UI.
 - When the app returns to the foreground, the Gameplay screen emits `app-foreground` and the server clears the background timer and restores the player (if they had been marked disconnected).

+### Background / swipe-kill in a room lobby (waiting)

+- The Room screen emits `room-background` when the app goes to the background while the room status is `waiting`.
+- The server schedules a short grace period (default **1000ms**, configurable via `ROOM_LOBBY_BACKGROUND_LEAVE_MS`).
+- If the app does not return to the foreground within that window, the server removes the player from the room and emits the normal lobby updates (`player-left`, and `ownership-transferred` if needed).
+- If the app returns to the foreground quickly, the Room screen emits `room-foreground` and the server cancels the pending lobby leave.

 ### Abandoned in-progress games (20s grace)

 - If **all players** in an in-progress game are marked as disconnected, the server schedules an automatic cleanup.